» Medical Information » » Recalls and Advisories

 Harper Government's Canada Consumer Product Safety Act Comes into Force.

-The Honourable Leona Aglukkaq, Canada's Health Minister, and the Honourable Steven Blaney, Minister of Veterans Affairs, are pleased to announce that the Canada Consumer Product Safety Act is now the law of the land.
+The Honorable Leona Aglukkaq, Canada's Health Minister, and the Honorable Steven Blaney, Minister of Veterans Affairs, are pleased to announce that the Canada Consumer Product Safety Act is now the law of the land.
 The Act will replace 40-year old legislation with modern laws to protect Canadians from unsafe products.

 "I'm pleased that our Government now has the power to remove dangerous products from the store shelves," said Minister Aglukkaq.
 "As a mom, the new legislation gives me more confidence in the toys and products I give to my child."